Heyzeus94/Heyzeus94/README.md

 # Hi there, I'm Jesus! 👋

 Welcome to my GitHub profile!
-I'm a passionate developer with a strong interest in web development, open-source projects, and learning new technologies.
+I'm a passionate developer with a strong interest in web development, open-source projects, InfoSec, Networking, and learning new technologies.
 Here's a little more about me:

 ## 🚀 About Me